-VIII.32.20: The curious term svádhainava- appears to mean 'having its own milk/milkcows', with vrddhi of dhenú- (see AiG II.2.114).
+VIII.32.20: The curious term svádhainava- appears to mean 'having its own milk/milk-cows', with vṛddhi of dhenú- (see AiG II.2.114).
 It echoes svadhá ánu in 19a, and, as often, this echo may help account for its deployment here.
 Its referent is presumably soma-pressings or soma-drinks.

 The relation between pāda a and the relative clauses of bc is, at best, "improper."
-That is, the two singular forms $y \dot{a} \dot{h}$ in b and c must have as their (rough) antecedent the gen. plural of pāda a referring to the pressings/drinks.
+That is, the two singular forms $y\acute{a}h$ in b and c must have as their (rough) antecedent the gen. plural of pāda a referring to the pressings/drinks.